HES-XPLAIN/hes-xplain.github.io/docs/documentation/installation-guide.md

 !!! warning
     **This section is under construction and should not be considered as accurate yet.**

 Here you can find the steps to follow to install the `Dimlpfidex` project on your machine.
-It can be archived on `Windows`, `Linux`, and `MacOS`.
+It can be archived on `Windows`, `Linux`, and `macOS`.

 ## Simple installation (recommended)
 Ensure to have `python v3.8.1` or newer (**`3.11`** is recommended)` installed on your machine.
 Please refer to the [Python official website](https://www.python.org/downloads/) for further information concerning the installation process.